 Format

-The first 45 minutes of each class will consist of briefing and initial practice of the relevant radio calls.
+The first half of each class will consist of briefing and initial practice of the relevant radio calls.

-The remaining 75 minutes will consist of you flying your simulator to practice what you have learned along with the other students.
+The second half will consist of you flying your simulator to practice what you have learned along with the other students.
 The instructor will act as ATC in addition to providing helpful guidance and suggestions as you practice your radio calls.

 You will learn not only from the instructor’s direct feedback to you, but also from the feedback given to the other students.